Limited Time Offer - Get 50% Off Now!

 • IA Health Link is Iowa Medicaid

-• MedQUEST is Hawaii Medicaid
+• MedQUEST is Hawaii’s Medicaid

-• Health First Colorado is Colorado Medicaid
+• Health First Colorado is Colorado’s Medicaid

-• Husky Health is Connecticut Medicaid
+• Husky Health is Connecticut’s Medicaid

-• Medi-Cal is California Medicaid
+• Medi-Cal is California’s Medicaid

 Home care services rendered to someone can be paid by the regular state Medicaid program, Home-Based and Community-Based Services (HCBS) Medicaid waivers, or even Section 1115 demonstration waivers.

-Being a care provider, you can bill out of state Medicaid.
+Being a care provider, you can bill out-of-state Medicaid.
 However, Federal law prohibits billing Medicaid patients from other states.

 Home care agencies can bill Medicaid in the following ways: